Laci1953/Cowgol_on_CP_M/README.md

 Thus, those willing to develop programs written in Cowgol will have a simple-to-use, command-line facility that allows the compilation of Cowgol sources and the construction of the final executable.

-This development environment also allows the construction of programs by combining Cowgol, C and Z80 assembler sources.
+This development environment also allows the construction of programs by combining Cowgol, C and Z80 assembler source files.

 A small Cowgol programming language manual is included.